sakshiasati17/SupplychainoptimisationusingAI/README.md

 **Project Objectives**
 **1. Optimize Inventory**
-- **Method**: Use ARIMA, LSTM for precise demand forecasting.
+- **Method**: we will be using  ARIMA, LSTM for precise demand forecasting.
 - **Goal**: Maintain optimal stock levels, reducing costs and risks while improving supply chain agility.

 **2. Predict Demand**
-- **Method**: Apply regression and ensemble models (Random Forest, Gradient Boosting).
+- **Method**: we will be Applying regression and ensemble models (Random Forest, Gradient Boosting).
 - **Goal**: Provide adaptive demand forecasts that adjust to market trends and seasonal variations.

 **3. Enhance Distribution**
-- **Method**: Implement K-Means clustering, route optimization, and supplier performance analysis.
+- **Method**: we will Implement K-Means clustering, route optimization, and supplier performance analysis.
 - **Goal**: Minimize transport costs, reduce delays, and improve efficiency by streamlining delivery routes and schedules.

 **Dataset**